emissary-ingress/emissary/docs/reference/core/tls.md

   x_forwarded_proto_redirect: true
 ```

 Note: Setting `x_forwarded_proto_redirect: true` will impact all your Ambassador mappings.
-Every HTTP request to Ambassador will only be allowed to pass if it has an `X-FORWARDED-PROTO: https` header.
+Requests that contain have `X-FORWARDED-PROTO` set to `https` will be passed through.
+Otherwise, for all other values of `X-FORWARDED-PROTO`, they will be redirected to TLS.

 ### Authentication with TLS Client Certificates